wetzler/Learn/Part 2 - Analytics for Hackers/Exercise 6 - Pageviews.md

 </script>
 ````

-Note: Some of the code in the sample is already present on our pages and doesn't need to be copied (the Keen library code "var Keen=Keen..." & configurations for Keys).

-3. Add pageview tracking code to the stats.html too.

-4. Launch index.html in your browser and refresh it a few times.
+3. Launch index.html in your browser and refresh it a few times.

 5. Log into Keen IO and confirm that pageviews are being tracked.

 6. Open index.html in another browser (Safari, Chrome, Firefox, etc).

-Now make a piechart that shows the breakdown of visitors by Browser Name.
+7. Now that you've visited the page with multiple browsers, make a piechart that shows the breakdown of visitors by Browser Name.

-7. In the index.html page in your browser, click the link to go to the stats page.
+8. In your browser, click the link to go to the stats page.

-8. Now run some analysis on referrers.
+9. Now run some analysis on referrers.
 What is the top referrer for the stats page?